2021 Annual Meeting

 Registration for the Annual Meeting will open this winter.
 It is a better deal to register as you renew or add an SBM membership, which you can do via the registration form!

 Pending National Institutes of Health approval, there may be limited funds available to defray meeting registration fees for conference attendee members of the following racial and ethnic groups that have been shown to be underrepresented in biomedical and behavioral science research: American Indian or Alaska Natives; Blacks or African Americans; Hispanics or Latinos; Native Hawaiian or Other Pacific Islanders.
 If any of these categories apply to you, be sure to check the appropriate box on your registration form.

 SBM offers pre-conference courses.
 You can register for pre-conference courses independently or in addition to your Annual Meeting registration.

 Student Volunteering offers an opportunity for approximately 30 student members to earn complimentary registration.
-Applications for SBM Student Member Volunteers open in the winter.
+The application period for SBM Student Member Volunteers has closed.

 Credits are available to purchase for an additional cost when registering for the meeting for physicians, nurses, nurse practitioners, psychologists, dieticians, and certified health education specialists.
 Learners must complete an evaluation form following the meeting to receive a certificate of completion.
 Your chosen sessions must be attended in their entirety.
 Partial credit of individual sessions is not available.
 If you are seeking continuing education credit for a specialty not listed, it is your responsibility to contact your licensing/certification board to determine course eligibility for your licensing/certification requirement.
 The number of credits available will be published prior to the meeting.